 The estimated value of your notes at the time the terms of your notes are set on the trade date (as determined by reference to pricing models used by Goldman Sachs & Co.
-LLC (GS&Co.) and taking into account our credit spreads) is not less than the face amount of such notes.
-The value of your notes at any time will reflect many factors and cannot be predicted.
+LLC (GS&Co.) and taking into account our credit spreads) is equal to approximately \$974 per \$1,000 face amount, which is less than the original issue price.
+The value of your notes at any time will reflect many factors and cannot be predicted; however, the price (not including GS&Co.'s customary bid and ask spreads) at which GS&Co. would initially buy or sell notes (if it makes a market, which it is not obligated to do) and the value that GS&Co. will initially use for account statements and otherwise is equal to approximately the estimated value of your notes at the time of pricing, plus an additional amount (initially equal to \$26 per \$1,000 face amount).